 Inspiring Stories: Unleashing a Generation

-Guest post by Guy Ryan, CEO and Founder at Inspiring Stories.
+Guest post by Guy Ryan, Inspiring Stories - August 4, 2016

 I grew up in one of New Zealand’s most beautiful, but lowest socio-economic areas – the West Coast of the South Island.
 When I was 10 my parents separated and my Mum, a nurse, raised me and my two sisters.
 I learnt the value of hard work from a young age, played sport, and spent a lot of time surfing – the beach was literally down the backyard.